The Sevenfold Holy Spirit: The Spirit of the Fear of the Lord

-Over the last couple of months, we've been slowly getting to know the Holy Spirit better.
-We've looked at the fact that He is God, how good and generous He is, and how to get the Holy Spirit.
+In this article series, we’ve been slowly getting to know the Holy Spirit better.
+We’ve looked at the fact that He is God, how good and generous He is, and how to get the Holy Spirit.
 Then we started to learn about His character by studying the sevenfold manifestations of the Holy Spirit prophesied by the prophet Isaiah.

 Today, we’re going to learn how the Holy Spirit reveals Himself as the Spirit of the Fear of the Lord.

 Getting to Know the Sevenfold Holy Spirit: A 12-Day Devotional Guide

 Get the book and focus on communion with God’s Holy Spirit for 12 days!
 Remember that He is your Helper, Comforter, and Advocate.
 You can’t truly know God without knowing His Holy Spirit!